dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 prompt$ cd Project1
 ```

-Here's a tip: you can use TAB to autocomplete a name once you've typed enough characters to uniquely identify the item you want.
+Here's a tip: you can use TAB to autocomplete a name once you've typed enough characters.

 One way to create a new file is to `touch` it.